Simonsen94/SME_Analyst/src/pages/index.md

 mainpitch:
   title: Scroll down to learn more
   description: >
-    The SME Analyst provide expert knowledge on key features of the Google Marketing Platform and how SMEs can leverage these to grow their digital business.
-description: Below is a list of my current areas of expertise.
-Each area is fundamental to succeeding in todays digital economy, and I dedicate my time towards mastering them, so I can help you.
-Having both a technical and commercial understanding of each area can significantly increase your success.
+    Welcome to the SME Analyst, where small businesses can unlock the power of data analytics and big data to make better-informed decisions.
+description: " As a certified analyst and business analytics expert, I understand the challenges that small businesses face in today's competitive market.
+That's why I am here to help you become data-driven by developing a digital strategy that integrates the latest Google Marketing Platform tools.
+  Whether you're looking to improve your website's performance or track customer behavior, my tailored solutions will help you harness the full potential of your data.
+Let's work together to transform your business and drive growth like never before."
 intro:
   blurbs:
     - image: /img/google_analytics_4.jpg
-      text: Activate your customer data and monitor your website performance closely to ensure it meets your business goals.
-GA4 helps with quick insights to thorough commercial analyses.
+      text: I use Google Analytics to activate your customer data and monitor your website performance closely to ensure it meets your business goals.
+I am Google Analytics 4 certified and can help you with everything from quick insights on key metrics to thorough commercial analyses.
     - image: /img/tagmanagement_services.jpg
-      text: Take your insights to the next level with customized event tagging.
-Using the strenghts of GTM can both reduce time to track your campaigns and lower your developer costs.
+      text: I use Google Tag Manager to streamline the process of adding tags to your website, which offers valuable insights into user behavior, allowing for more efficient and effective marketing strategies.
     - image: /img/experiment_services.jpg
-      text: Tailormake your website to match your visitors unique preferences and increase revenue.
-Understand how scientific methods secure valid A/B test results with significant uplift potential.
+      text: Google Optimize, Optimizely, and VWO are powerful optimization tools that enable you to test and optimize your website to improve user experience, increase conversions, and drive business growth.
+I have experience working with all these tools and know which fits your business.
     - image: /img/dashboard_services.jpg
-      text: Gather all your primary- and secondary data sources in one powerful dashboard tailored to your unique business goals.
-Never lose sight of important insights again.
+      text: Google Data Studio or Looker Studio are data visualization tools that allow you to create beautiful and insightful reports, making it easy to understand and share your business data with others.
+I know the key ingredients of a great analytics dashboard, that tells the story of your digital business within seconds.
   heading: What I offer
   description: >
     I primarily write blogs about Google Analytics and Google Optimize.